 m = hub.Module("path/to/a/module_dir")

 This adds the module's variables to the current TensorFlow graph.
 Running their initializers will read their pre-trained values from disk.
 Likewise, tables and other state is added to the graph.

-and cached in the local system temporary directory.
-The location where
+in the local system temporary directory.
+The location where modules are cached

 Applying a Module